Applicants and Licensees / Seed-to-sale Tracking

 If the Licensees are not affiliated through licensure, then it will be an “unaffiliated transfer.”

 When a Licensee does an affiliated transfer within the same facility, does there need to be a physical paper manifest?

 No, if the movement is within the same physical space a paper manifest is not necessary.
 Any movement between separate physical locations requires a paper manifest.

 Can a Licensee send whole wet plants to another Licensee to dry, cure and package into bud and trim packages and test on their behalf?

-Additional information will be provided through the issuance of a bulletin.
+The Commission will provide additional information through the issuance of a bulletin.

 How do we create sample packages?